viklund/courses/cancergenomics/1610/index.md

 title:  'Cancer Genomics Using NGS Data - October 2016'
 ---

 # Cancer Genomics

-Held in Gothenburg October 25, 2016, as part of the course "Advanced Next Generation Sequencing data analysis".
+Held in Gothenburg October 25, 2016, as part of the course "Advanced Next Generation Sequencing data analysis", with Marcela Davila Lopez as responsible teacher.
+For students and teachers at GU, the course can be reached gul.gu.se.

 ## Links to slides and exercises
 [Slides](slides/cancer_genomics.pptx)